subvisual/subvisual.com/src/posts/2020-06-06-fixing-too-many-open-files/index.md

 takes a bit of extra memory to setup, and each "child" has at least a partial copy of the original process data, and they all have the same resources requested by the parent process.
-So it's easy to imagine the system eventually runs out of some resource and crashes (this is a known as a [fork bomb]).
+So it's easy to imagine the system eventually runs out of some resource and crashes (this is known as a [fork bomb]).
 So how can the operating system handle these rascals?

 Linux, the most common operating system for production servers, imposes limits